Addressing phase-curvature in Fourier ptychography: Introduction

 \section{Introduction}

-Fourier ptychographic microscopy (FPM) is a computational-imaging technique developed for wide-field, high-resolution phase-contrast imaging~\cite{Zheng2013Wide}, to overcome the low-pass filtering by the aperture of a microscope.
-While in traditional microscopy a higher numerical aperture (NA) enables a higher spatial-frequency cut-off (and higher-resolution images), it comes at the cost of reduced field-of-view (FoV).
-The inverse relationship between FoV and resolution is imposed by the diffraction-limited space-bandwidth-product (SBP) of an imaging system, which defines the total number of independent pixels that can be captured by an imaging system~\cite{Konda2020Fourier}.
-While low-pass filtering is unavoidable, FPM enables a higher cut-off frequency by capturing multiple and diverse low-resolution bright-field and dark-field images recorded by illuminating from a range of specific angles.
-These diverse images are coherently combined in the Fourier domain into a wideband image spectrum.
+Fourier ptychographic microscopy (FPM) is a computational-imaging technique developed for wide-field, high-resolution phase-contrast imaging~\cite{Zheng2013Wide, Zheng2021Concept, Konda2020Fourier}, to overcome the bandwidth limitation imposed by the finite aperture of a microscope.
+While in traditional microscopy a higher numerical aperture (NA) enables a higher spatial-frequency cut-off (and thereby higher-resolution images), it comes at the cost of reduced field-of-view (FoV).
+The inverse relationship between FoV and resolution is imposed by the space-bandwidth-product (SBP), which defines the total number of independent pixels that can be captured by an imaging system~\cite{Konda2020Fourier}.
+While band-pass filtering is unavoidable, FPM overcomes the frequency cut-off by capturing a sequence of low-resolution bright-field and dark-field images using variable illumination angles.
+Under angular illumination, each of these images represent partially overlapping frequency bands of the wideband sample spectrum.
+During image reconstruction, these diverse images are coherently combined in the Fourier-domain into a wideband image spectrum.
 The process of synthesising a high-resolution image requires determination of the phases of the angularly-captured images, which are lost during image detection.
 Phase retrieval thus forms the core of FPM reconstruction algorithms.
-Image reconstruction can be considered as an optimization problem, minimizing the difference between the experimental measurements and the expected intensity given by the theoretical image formation model.
-Even for ideal noiseless data, the reconstructed image quality ultimately depends on the accuracy of the forward model being used.
+Image reconstruction can be considered as an optimization problem, in which the difference is minimized between the experimental measurements and the expected intensity given by the theoretical image-formation model.
+Even for ideal noiseless data, the reconstructed image quality can be compromised if the underlying forward model is inaccurate.
+In this manuscript, we address two likely sources of error within the FPM image-formation model, which can lead to severe degradations of the reconstructed images if not addressed properly.